department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Conversation guide: Veterans.md

 * What is this page telling you?
 * Is there anything else that you’d like to know after you submit an inquiry?
-* How do you feel about receiving an email with this information too?
+* How do you feel about receiving an email with this information?

 Great, thank you.
 I’m going to ask you to stop sharing your screen now.
 For the rest of our conversation, we’ll just talk face-to-face.